HL7/davinci-pcde/input/pagecontent/index.md

 {% raw %}
 <blockquote class="stu-note">
 <p>
-This specification is currently undergoing ballot and connectathon testing.
-It is expected to evolve, possibly significantly, as part of that process.
+This is the initial official release of this specification.
+It includes feedback from both ballot review and connectathon testing.
+However, it will continue to evolve based on implementer feedback.
 </p>
 <p>
 Feedback is welcome and may be submitted through the <a href="http://hl7.org/fhir-issues">FHIR change tracker</a> indicating "US Da Vinci PCDE" as the specification.